GidKang/week3ip/README.md

 Gideon Andrew Mkangaa
 # DELANI STUDIO
 ## Description
-This is a landing page for Delani studio that will allow you to see what they are, what they do and how you can get in contact with them.
+This is a landing page for Delani studio that will allow you to see what they are, what they do, and how you can get in contact with them.
 ## Setup/Installation Requirements
 Open Terminal {Ctrl+Alt+T}